-6.1.2.1 The authorised person shall, if the value of the contract inclusive of VAT, is within his or her delegation, consider the report(s) and recommendations of the tender committee, or in the case of the awards for contracts below the quotation threshold, the recommendation of the
+6.1.2.1 The authorised person shall, if the value of the contract inclusive of VAT, is within his or her delegation, consider the report(s) and recommendations of the tender

 6.1.1.4.4 No member of the evaluation committee may serve on the tender committee.
 A member of an evaluation committee may, however, participate in the deliberations of a tender committee as a technical advisor or a subject matter expert.